dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 5 - Conclusion

 That about does it when it comes to the basics at least when it comes to suing canvas elements to create textures in three.js.
-Of course there is much more to write about when it comes to working with textures, maps, materials, and material index vluaes but maybe all of those things are matters for other posts on three.js.
+Of course there is much more to write about when it comes to working with textures, maps, materials, and [material index values](/2018/05/14/threejs-mesh-material-index/) but maybe all of those things are matters for other posts on three.js.

 There are also a lot more to write about when it comes to drawing to a canvas elements that is to be used as a texture also.
 However all of that is also mainly a matter for another post, or even a collection of posts on canvas.
 With that said I have  [getting started post on canvas](/2017/05/17/canvas-getting-started/), and also a post in which I am listing all the [canvas project example type posts](/2020/03/23/canvas-example/) that I have made thus far.